Skip to content

 Today marks the single busiest primary day of the US midterms this year, as voters in six states – California, Iowa, Montana, New Jersey, New Mexico, and South Dakota – head to the polls to decide which candidates will advance to the general election.
 Two races, in particular, stand out.
 In Iowa, there’s a battle between the old and the new wing of the Democratic Party, as progressive state Sen. Zach Wahls will face leadership-backed state Rep. Josh Turek in the US Senate primary.
 Polls suggest the GOP-leaning seat could be competitive following the retirement of Republican Sen. Joni Ernst.
 Then there’s also the messy all-party primary for California governor, where billionaire Tom Steyer (D) and former Health and Human Services Secretary Xavier Becerra (D) are competing against the Donald Trump-backed, former Fox News pundit Steve Hilton (R) to lead the country’s largest state (outgoing Gov. Gavin Newsom’s rising fame shows the clout that this role involves).

 For something a little different, check out the Los Angeles mayoral race, where reality TV star Spencer Pratt is trying to oust incumbent Mayor Karen Bass.
-Pratt’s unconventional bid has drawn some comparisons and contrasts to New York City Mayor Zohran Mamdani.
+Pratt’s unconventional bid has drawn some comparisons to and contrasts with New York City Mayor Zohran Mamdani.

 Trump and Netanyahu are starting to want different things

 During a reportedly spicy phone call on Monday, US President Donald Trump stopped Israeli Prime Minister Benjamin Netanyahu from launching a wider assault on Hezbollah in Lebanon.
 In recent weeks Israel and Hezbollah have traded blows despite a fragile ceasefire, which Trump said he had renewed.
 In Israel, where the war against Hezbollah is popular, Netanyahu’s climbdown was assailed by allies and opponents from across the political spectrum, which could hurt him in elections due later this year.
 But Trump has his own voters to worry about: he’s seeking a face-saving deal to get out of the deeply unpopular Iran war ahead of the November midterms.
-And there’s the rub: Tehran insists that any deal include a ceasefire between Israel and its proxies in Hezbollah.
+And there’s the rub: Tehran insists that any deal include a ceasefire between Israel and Hezbollah, Iran’s most powerful regional proxy.
 That means Trump’s electoral objectives (end the war) are increasingly at odds with Netanyahu’s (continue it).
 How will this circle get squared?

 More For You